Why relaxing is so much work.

 Anger is not just an emotion; it's a state of mind.

-Jeffrey Nevid, Ph.D., is a Professor of Psychology and Director of Clinical Psychology at St. John's University.
+Jeffrey Nevid, Ph.D., is a practicing psychologist in New York specializing in CBT and a Professor of Psychology at St. John's University.